apideck-libraries/file-picker-js/README.md

 ### Script

-If you don't want to set up a build environment, you can get `@apideck/file-picker-js` from a CDN like unpkg.com and it will be globally available through the `window.ApideckVault` object.
+If you don't want to set up a build environment, you can get `@apideck/file-picker-js` from a CDN like unpkg.com and it will be globally available through the `window.FilePicker` object.

 ```html
 <script src="https://unpkg.com/@apideck/file-picker-js"></script>